xtro/SwiftMVI/Documentation/SwiftMVI.docc/Parts.md

 }
 ```

-As an extra, you can use a specified KeyPath (or a CasePath) for observation, in this case you need to update body function too:
+As an extra, you can use a specified KeyPath (or a CasePath) for observation, in this case you need to update body function too to match the path's value:

 ```swift
 struct MyFeatureView: FeatureView {